Skip to main content

 Staff time per week10-15 hoursUnder 1 hour (exceptions only)

-Automated reminder sequences reduce no-shows by 50-80% by sending confirmation at booking, a reminder 24 hours before, and a final reminder 1 hour before.
+Automated reminder sequences cut no-shows by 50-80% by sending confirmation at booking, a reminder 24 hours before, and a final reminder 1 hour before.
 Two-way SMS is the most effective channel because clients can reply to confirm, reschedule, or cancel without calling.
-Canceled appointments are better than no-shows because the slot opens up for someone else.
+A cancellation is better than a no-show because the slot reopens.

-The optimal reminder sequence based on what we’ve seen across service businesses:
+The reminder sequence we’ve seen work best across service businesses:

-1. Immediately after booking: Email confirmation with appointment details, prep instructions, and directions/link
+1. Immediately after booking: Email confirmation with appointment details, prep instructions, and directions or meeting link.

 2. 24 hours before: SMS reminder.
 “Hi [Name], your appointment with [Business] is tomorrow at [Time].
 Reply C to confirm, R to reschedule.”

-The two-way SMS is critical.
-For a step-by-step guide to building this sequence, see how to automate appointment reminders.
+The two-way SMS is the critical piece.
+For a step-by-step build, see how to automate appointment reminders.
 According to Twilio’s 2024 Messaging Trends report, SMS has a 98% open rate compared to 20-30% for email.
 When clients can reply “R” to reschedule instead of calling, they actually do it.
 Your calendar stays full.
 Your day stays planned.

-The right booking tool depends on your service type, team size, and whether you need just scheduling or a full client management system.
+The right booking tool depends on your service type, team size, and whether you need scheduling alone or a full client management system.
+A solo coach needs something different than a 12-technician HVAC company.

 Business TypeBest FitMonthly CostKey Feature